tmuhlest/sopranos/index.md

 The general pattern shows that there is a murder about every other episode with large spikes near the end of seasons.

-Next, we will look at the the number of viewers for each episode.
-Based on the data I pulled from [wikipedia](https://en.wikipedia.org/wiki/List_of_The_Sopranos_episodes), I couldn't get information on the viewership from the first season.
+Next, we will look at the number of viewers for each episode.
+Based on the data I pulled from [wikipedia](https://en.wikipedia.org/wiki/List_of_The_Sopranos_episodes), I could not get information on the viewership from the first season.

 ![four](sopranos viewers by episode.png)

 Viewership follows an interesting pattern.
-Generally, for the first 4 seasons viewership increases until it hits the finale of Season four with a high of 13.43 million viewers for the episode "For All Debts Public and Private".
-After this peak,  the viewership decreaes until the final episode of the show where it increases to 11.9 million viewers for the series finale "Made in America".
+For the first 4 seasons viewership increases until it hits the finale of Season four with a high of 13.43 million viewers for the episode "For All Debts Public and Private".
+After this peak, the viewership decreases until the final episode of the show where it increases to 11.9 million viewers for the series finale "Made in America".

 Next, I will overlay the murders and the viewership numbers to see if there is any obvious correlation.

 ![five](sopranos murders by episode and viewers.png)

-Notice how the viewership pattern generally follows an arc shape and the murders stay much more consistent.
+Notice how the viewership pattern follows an arc shape and the murders stay much more consistent.

-### Lets Do Some Math
+### Let’s Do Some Math

-In an effort to a do a  more rigourous test of whether murder and viewership are correlated lets calculate the [Pearson's Correlation](https://www.youtube.com/watch?v=e4ApDqG6MGE).
+In an effort to a do a more rigorous test of whether murder and viewership are correlated lets calculate the [Pearson's Correlation](https://www.youtube.com/watch?v=e4ApDqG6MGE).
 As a brief review, the Pearson Correlation tells us the direction and the strength of two different variables.
 For a more detailed explanation of Pearson correlation please check out this [link](https://www.investopedia.com/terms/c/correlation.asp).
-For our purposes, its important to know that correaltion can vary between -1 and 1 with 0 meaning there is no correalation.
-THe correalation between murders and viewership on the Soprano's is -0.006906039 which means that it basically doesn't exist.
+For our purposes, it’s important to know that correlation can vary between -1 and 1 with 0 meaning there is no correlation.
+The correlation between murders and viewership on the Soprano's is -0.006906039 which means that it basically doesn't exist (p-value = 0.9538).

 Here is a graph that charts the number of viewers per episode vs the number of murders for each episode.

-![six](number of kills vs number of viewers seasons 2 6.png) *I ommitted Season one because I couldn't get ahold of the data
+![six](number of kills vs number of viewers seasons 2 6.png) *I omitted Season one because I couldn't get ahold of the data

 Notice, that even in the chart you would be hard pressed to find some sort of pattern.

 ### Conclusion

-While the violence in the show may be a driving factor for some of the audience, overall it does not appear to be a significant force in its contemporary viewership.
-It would be interesting to do a follow up study if more information regarding current viewership (IE: data from streaming services like Amazon, HBO Max etc) became available.
+While the violence in the show may be a driving factor for some of the audience, overall, it does not appear to be a significant force in its contemporary viewership.
+It would be interesting to do a follow up study if more information about current viewership (IE: data from streaming services like Amazon, HBO Max etc.) became available.